Honoring Mothers in a Culture of Dishonor

 - Here in the United States, on one hand, Mother’s Day is an important family occasion that truly expresses special love with loving cards, breakfast in bed, flowers, and special meals.
 On the other hand, it has become an industry unto itself.
 It’s estimated that Americans will spend more than $26 billion on Mother’s Day this weekend.

 The Greek word translated as “honor” is timao, which means “to prize, to fix a valuation upon, to revere.”
 The Hebrew word for “honor” is kabad, which means “heavy and weighty.”
 In ancient times, the currency was weighed before the value was determined.
 The heavier the currency, the more valuable it is.
 Something of great value is a treasure.
-To truly honor Mother is to treasure her.
+To truly honor mother is to treasurer her.

-This weekend, I invite you to prayerfully reflect on the mothers in your life.
+This weekend, I invite you all to prayerfully reflect on the mothers in your life.
 How might you treasure and honor these special women?